 Dead Sea brings life to tired skin

 If it seems counterintuitive to put something 'dead' on your face, think again!
-Dead Sea Mineral Mud is a natural element harvested from the mineral-rich Dead Sea in Israel, the world's deepest salt lake.
+Dead Sea Mineral Mud is a natural element harvested from the mineral-rich Dead Sea in Jordan, the world's deepest salt lake.
 People have been slathering it on their faces, hair and body for centuries because of its detoxifying, skin-smoothing, hydrating properties.
 (Yes, we said hydrating; that's hard to believe with a mud mask, until you rinse it off and see the incredibly glowy skin underneath).
 So, what more is there to know about Dead Sea Mud?

 You've got mud on your face, that's no disgrace

 If you took the plunge and purchased our Grateful Dead Sea Mud Mask or any other brand of Dead Sea mud, but perhaps it's still sitting in your bathroom cabinet because you're afraid of putting black mud on your face, here's why you need to try that mud mask out NOW.
 (Hint: It's only called the 'Dead' Sea because there's too much mineral salt and other essential minerals and enzymes for plants and animals to find it a hospitable environment.
 The mud itself is alive with natural minerals your skin needs and craves - with no pollen or animal matter to contaminate it.)

 What Dead See Mud does for your skin is pretty amazing.
 The thick creamy mud:

 has an antimicrobial effect that helps prevent acne breakouts

 exfoliates when removed, taking dead skin with it

 relieves itching, cracking and dryness